Close

 Holding Drivers and Trucking Companies Liable for Truck Accident Injuries in NYC

 When a truck driver hits you, their trucking company will often come to their defense.
 This means there may be a strong legal team handling their case, whether from the trucking company itself or from the insurance company that covers them.
-It is important to have your own truck accident lawyer to stand up to these lawyers and get you the coverage you need.
+It is important to have your own experienced lawyer to stand up to these lawyers and get you the coverage you need.

 When you take your case to court, it opens additional areas of compensation.
 Not every case needs to go to trial, but if the insurance companies and trucking company refuse to back down and admit fault, we may need to go to trial to get the judge and jury to rule in your favor.